elijahmont3x/blue-green-deploy/README.md

 ### Service Discovery

-The service discovery plugin (`service-discovery.sh`) enables automatic service registration and discovery:
+The service discovery plugin (`bgd-service-discovery.sh`) enables automatic service registration and discovery:

 - Registers services with internal and/or external registries
 - Generates service URLs for environment variables